Originally published March 2014. Updated February 2026 to reflect current Olympic momentum and the 2026 Winter Games in Cortina.

 One of the main criteria for consideration as an Olympic sport is history and longevity, according to the International Olympic Committee, or IOC for short.
 Other requirements for being considered an Olympic event include that a sport is widely practiced.
 Snowshoeing clearly fills these requirements, and then some.

-The continued growing popularity of the sport also bodes well for snowshoeing as an Olympic sport.
-The Snowsports Industries of America, a non-profit trade association of the winter outdoor industry, conducted 18,000 interviews to assess participation.
-As a result, SIA projected 3.4 million snowshoers in the 2019/2020 winter season.
-This number compares to 4.8 million cross-country skiers and 25.1 million across all winter sports.
-Furthermore, ten countries on five continents have snowshoe organizations registered as the World Snowshoe Federation members.
+The sport’s continued growth further strengthens the case for snowshoeing as an Olympic discipline.
+Snowsports Industries of America, a nonprofit trade association for the winter outdoor industry, conducted more than 18,000 interviews to assess participation trends.
+Based on that research, SIA projected 3.4 million snowshoers during the 2019–2020 winter season.
+By comparison, the same report cited 4.8 million cross-country skiers and 25.1 million participants across all winter sports.

 Another vital statistic is the age group of snowshoers which includes 20% under 17.
 Also, 25-34-year-olds are the largest percentage of participants at approximately 30%.
 Ages 18-24 and 35-44 each consist of about 13% of participation.
 Finally, 8.5% are 45-54, with the remaining 15% being over age 55.
 Regarding gender, about 66% of participants are male and 44% female.